Function spaces for decoupling: Boundedness properties of Fourier integral operators

-Before getting into the technical details, we describe the idea.
-First, any Fourier integral operator $F$, including $T$, maps one wave packet, located at $(x, \omega) \in S^* \RR^n$, to another (slightly distorted) wave packet, located at $\chi(x, \omega)$ where $\chi$ is the map on $S^* \RR^n$ induced by the (homogeneous) canonical relation of $F$.
-Below, we choose $u$ as a sum of many wave packets all pointing in the same direction $\omega_0$.
-We shall see that the $\funpqzero$ norm sums the $L^p(\Rn)$ norm of each wave packet in, essentially, a `little $\ell^p$ way', thus the growth of the norm in $N$, the number of wave packets, will be $\sim N^{1/p}$.
-The image of these wave packets, however, will all have \emph{different} frequency directions $\omega$.
-As a result, the $\funpqzero$ norm sums the $L^{p}(\Rn)$ norm of each wave packet in a `little $\ell^q$ way', thus the growth of the norm in $N$ of the image of $u$ will be $\sim N^{1/q}$.
-If $q < p$ then the norm of the image grows faster than the norm of $u$, demonstrating that the operator is not bounded.
-In the other case $q > p$, we just have to consider the opposite situation, that is, we consider $u$ that is a sum of many wave packets in different directions such that $Tu$ is a sum of wave packets all pointing in the same direction.
+Any Fourier integral operator maps a wave packet, ``located" at $(x, \omega) \in S^* \RR^n$, to another (slightly distorted) wave packet, located at $\chi(x, \omega)$, where $\chi$ is the map on $S^* \RR^n$ induced by the (homogeneous) canonical relation of the Fourier integral operator.
+Below, we will choose a function $u$ which is a sum of many wave packets all pointing in the same direction $\omega_0\in S^{1}$.
+We shall see that the $\mathcal{L}_{W,0}^{q,p}(\R^{2})$ norm of $u$ is then an $\ell^{p}$ sum of the $L^p(\R^{2})$ norms of the individual wave packets.
+Thus the growth of the norm in the number of wave packets $N$ will be approximately $N^{1/p}$.
+On the other hand, we have chosen $T$ such that the image of these wave packets will all have \emph{different} directions.
+As a result, the $\mathcal{L}_{W,0}^{q,p}(\R^{2})$ norm of $Tu$ is an $\ell^{q}$ sum of the $L^{p}(\R^{2})$ norms of each of the translated wave packets, and as such the growth of the norm in $N$ of $Tu$ will be approximately $N^{1/q}$.
+Letting $N\to\infty$, this suffices for $q < p$.

+For $q > p$, we merely have to consider the opposite situation.
+That is, we choose a $u$ which is a sum of many wave packets in different directions and with the property that $Tu$ is a sum of wave packets all pointing in the same direction.
+For this one can use the inverse of $\psi$ from \eqref{eq:phi}.